 An order was issued on October 3 that all good khaki garments, hats, rifle belts, and field bags they had must be turned over to the Japanese.
 The next day, the Japanese sent 1300 POWs to Bongabong in captured U.S. trucks.
 On one of the front bumpers of a 6 by 6 truck were the markings “HQ 192nd.”
 The POWs were back in the camp by 8:00 P.M. and to the surprise of the other POWs, their possessions were returned to them.
 It turned out that the Japanese were still shooting the movie, and the POWs were used as extras in the movie.
 Also during the month, the POWs noted that the food they were growing on the camp farm was being sent to Manila.
 On October 18, 103 telegrams were brought to the camp but only 21 men present in the camp received them.
 It appeared that other men were out on work details.
 Four days later, 175 telegrams arrived at the camp, but only 65 were distributed.
 It was noted that some had been received in Tokyo that same month.

-In November 1943, his parents finally learned he was a Prisoner of War.
+The week of November 13, 1943, his parents finally officially learned he was a Prisoner of War.

 Interned in the Philippine Islands